KualiCo/client-build/README.md

 # @kuali/client-build

-*Deprecated* This should not be used.
+**Deprecated** - This should not be used.
 The idea was good, but in practice, it just became so much of a hassle.
 Opt to use your own webpack config, or `react-scripts` or `next` to manage client build/development projects.